harvard-lil/wacz-preparator/README.md

 In particular, we would love to hear more about:

-Any edge cases this pipeline currently doesn't account for.
+- Any edge cases this pipeline currently doesn't account for.
-- General interest in exporting web archives collections from Archive-It and self-hosting web archives exhibits.
+- General interest in exploring new ways of storing, copying, and giving access to web archives
-- Interest in a desktop app version of this pipeline.

 **Contact**: `info@perma.cc`